-Depending on the Funds selected or recommended by the plan fiduciaries (and whether or not any Funds are recommended or selected), John Hancock and its affiliates may receive additional compensation from the Funds, in the form of 12b-1 fees, transfer agent fees, investment management fees, or otherwise.
-If the John Hancock Stable Value Guaranteed John Hancock Stable Value Guaranteed Investment Fund ('SVGIF') is selected or if the Fund selected invests in the SVGIF, John Hancock may earn more from amounts invested in its general account via SVGIF than the interest amount it credits to SVGIF contract holders, depending on investment and market conditions affecting the general account, in which case this 'spread' revenue is retained by John Hancock.
-The total revenue John Hancock and its affiliates receive from a fund advised or subadvised by John Hancock affiliates; is higher than those John Hancock affiliates is higher than those advised or subadvised exclusively by unaffiliated
+Depending on the Funds selected or recommended by the plan fiduciaries (and whether or not any Funds are recommended or selected), John Hancock and its affiliates may selected), John Hancock and its affiliates may receive additional compensation from the Funds, in the form of 12b-1 fees, transfer agent fees, investment management fees, or otherwise.
+If the John Hancock Stable Value Guaranteed Investment Fund (SVGIF) is selected or if the Fund selected invests in the SVGIF, John Hancock much more free memory free more than the strength of the selected of the selected invests in the SVGIF. may earn more from amounts invested in its general account via SVGIF than the interest amount it credits to SVGIF contract holders, depending on investment and market conditions affecting the general account, in which case this 'spread' revenue is retained by John Hancock.
+The total revenue John Hancock and its affiliates receive from a fund advised or subadvised by John Hancock affiliates is higher than those advised or subadvised exclusively by unaffiliated entities.

-The Index is S&P Target Date 2025. i124
+The Index is S&P Target Date 2025.i124

-The peer group is Target-Date 2025.
-P38
+The peer group is Target-Date 2025. p38